SarahAmiraslani/sarahamiraslani.github.io/_projects/1_project.md

 - **Word Count**: No significant differences were found in total word count or unique word count across conditions, suggesting that the amount of writing did not account for differences in retention scores.

 Overall, our findings indicate that engaging in drawing activities, particularly creating one’s own illustrations, can enhance retention of complex scientific concepts, potentially through increased engagement and effective cognitive processing.

+## Discussion
+The findings of our study suggest that drawing to learn theoretical science can enhance the recall of key points addressed in a passage.
+Participants in the drawing condition significantly outperformed all other groups on the open response retention test.
+However, they did not show superior performance on the multiple-choice test or the transfer test compared to other visualization conditions.
+The most notable difference in performance on the open response retention task was observed between the draw and copy conditions.

+These patterns of effects contradict previous findings that suggested students perform better on retention tests when their visualization is guided or inspired by an instructor.
+While our data indicate that the visualization strategy does not impact students’ transfer ability, it is possible that providing participants in future studies with more time could reveal an effect of visualization strategy.
+Additionally, exploratory analyses reveal that time spent on the passage may be a crucial factor in supporting retention performance and highlight that self-reported germane load is significantly predicted by the visualization condition.

+There are limitations to our study that future research should address.
+Importantly, a lab setting does not represent true learning environments where students are genuinely motivated to learn.
+Our participants were volunteers who participated to receive partial course credit, regardless of their performance in the experiment, which means they may not have been genuinely invested in learning about the formation and properties of black holes.

+Furthermore, certain visualization tasks may have disproportionately discouraged participants from completing the task.
+For example, because the study illustration condition requires no active engagement, participants assigned to this condition may have passively scanned the illustrations rather than studying them carefully.
+Similarly, students assigned to complete an illustration may have found this task odd or elementary, discouraging them from actively completing the worksheet.
+Feedback from our pilot study suggests that participants did not enjoy completing the illustration and were generally confused by it.

+Future studies should test these visualization manipulations in true classroom environments where theoretical science concepts are taught (e.g., advanced physics, astronomy, and evolutionary biology courses).
+This approach will help determine the effectiveness of drawing as a learning strategy in more realistic and motivating educational settings.